 - Education providers such as Universities

-Can You Claim Compensation for a GDPR Data Breach?
+Can You Claim Compensation for a UK GDPR Data Breach?

 You could claim compensation if your personal or financial data has been breached.